 Most homes in the United States have the ability to go solar.
-You don’t need to live in Florida or California to save money and provide energy for your home.
+You don’t need to live in Florida, California, or someplace constantly sunny to save money and provide energy for your home.
 The biggest issue for going solar isn’t how sunny your state typically is.
 The main issues are potential obstructions to your panels, which may include trees or other buildings.
 Unfortunately, not much can be done if your roof is regularly shaded by another building.
 But if your roof is shaded by trees, there are options such as tree removal that you can take to maximize your solar experience and savings associated with going solar.

 The path most taken is to remove the trees obstructing your roof.
 It seems odd, however, that to “go green” you might have to remove trees to minimize your environmental footprint.
 While it is ironic, the environmental benefits from your solar system beat out the environmental impact of tree removal.

 When considering solar panels for your home many people look around their yard and consider cutting down trees to reduce shading on their roof.
 Is this really necessary?
 It depends.
 Sometimes really tall trees are far enough away or situated to the north so they won’t impact the solar access.
 Additionally, if a house is partially shaded they can still sometimes get enough sunlight on other parts of their roof that the shaded part won’t negatively impact production and the homeowner can still produce enough power to offset energy usage.
 Ultimately, it is best to wait for a professional solar access report before cutting down any trees.